SalomePlatform/hexablock/doc/block_method.rst

 =========

-The principle of the method by block is to decompose the geometry to be meshed into a set of hexaedra related per face.
+The principle of the method by block is to decompose the geometry to be meshed into a set of hexahedra related per face.
 The initial geometry is divided into a new geometry which has the property to be a set solids.
-All these solids are hexaedra with shared faces.
+All these solids are hexahedra with shared faces.
 Once cutting is complete, the mesh is easy to obtain.

 The method by blocks consists in:

-- finding a coumpound of blocks
+- finding a coumpound of blocks,
 - this coumpound of blocks has to be equivalent to the initial geometry to mesh.